bihe/asa-lab-4/README.md

 .\k8s-deploy-components.ps1
 ```

-The logs on the containers within the pods (stdout) can be shown via kubectl:
+The logs of the containers within the pods (stdout) can be shown via kubectl:

 ```bash
 # show the agent output